Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Acknowledgments

 \section{Acknowledgments}

-\textbf{Funding:} This work has been supported by the Australian Research Council (ARC) Linkage Grant No LP160100496~(EM-M), the ARC Discovery Early Career Researcher Award No DE200100683~(MPA), and the National Science Foundation (NSF) Grant MCB No 1715342 (KSB).
+\textbf{Funding:} This work has been supported by a Research Stimulus (RS) Postdoctoral Fellowship from the University of Queensland (GMM-B), the Australian Research Council (ARC) Centre of Excellence for Mathematical and Statistical Frontiers Grant No CE140100049 (BAJL), the ARC Centre of Excellence for Plant Success in Nature and Agriculture Grant No CE200100015 (KB), a National Science Foundation (NSF) Grant MCB No 1715342 (KSB), an ARC Linkage Grant No LP160100496~(EM-M), and an ARC Discovery Early Career Researcher Award No DE200100683~(MPA).

 \textbf{Author contributions:} All authors contributed to the conceptualization, original draft and, review \& editing of the manuscript.
 GMM-B, BAJL, CD, KB and MPA contributed to the design of numerical experiments.
 GMM-B and BAJL performed numerical experiments.
 All authors contributed to the analysis of results.